US satellite spy radio set

 that lasts 4 to 21 seconds, making it even more difficult

-for the authorities to trace the signal.
+for the authorities to locate the signal.

 The diagram above shows how the messages are sent.
 The agent sends his